oroinc/documentation/commerce/user_guide/system/menu/menu_config_levels.rst

 1. Navigate to the front store menu list by clicking **System > User Management > Organizations** in the main menu.
 2. Click on the organization you would like to edit the menu for.
 3. Click |IcConfig| **Edit Frontend Menu**.
-4. Update the menu contents following the guidelines provided in the :ref:`Customize a Menu <doc--menus--config>` section.
+4. Update the menu contents following the guidelines provided in the :ref:`Customize a Menu <doc--menus--config>` and :ref:`Edit a Frontend Menu <user-guide--system--menu--menu-frontend>` sections.
    The changes apply automatically.

 Customize Frontend Menus per Website